Full Form of PFI – Private Finance Initiative

 - In this case, public sector authority firstly contracts with Special Purpose Vehicle (SPV), which is basically a consortium of private sector undertakings.
 SPVs are owned by private sector investors made for special purposes.

 - The funding available with the consortium is used for building and overall maintenance of the project.
-While the project is under progress, SPV may help in contract amendments between the public sector and the facility provider and for this service it may charge additional fees.
+While the project is under progress, SPV may help in contract amendments between the public sector and the facility provider, and for this service, it may charge additional fees.

-- If certain standards as specified as not met by SPV, relevant portion is fees are put on hold until such standards are met.
+- If certain standards as specified as not met by SPV, the relevant portion is fees are put on hold until such standards are met.

 - However, if SPV does not improve the standards over time, public sector authority may terminate the contract and take ownership of the project itself.